 The use of two identifiers that differ only in non-significant characters

 Relying on undefined behaviour makes a program unstable and non-portable.
-Whilst it may be discovered that the code generated by a particular compiler shows consistent behaviour in cases that the standard specifies
+Whilst it is possible that the code generated by a particular compiler shows consistent behaviour in cases that the standard specifies

 as "undefined", it is still dangerous to rely on this behaviour.